-The Independent Police Review Authority (IPRA), the Police Department, and the Police Board have different roles.
-The responsibility to receive complaints of alleged misconduct by Chicago police officers rests with IPRA.
-Depending on the nature of the allegations, either IPRA or the Police Department's Bureau of Internal Affairs will investigate the complaint.
+The Civilian Office of Police Accountability (COPA), the Police Department, and the Police Board have different roles.
+The responsibility to receive complaints of alleged misconduct by Chicago police officers rests with COPA.
+Depending on the nature of the allegations, either COPA or the Police Department's Bureau of Internal Affairs will investigate the complaint.
 The Board’s role is to decide those disciplinary matters that are filed with the Board.

 The Police Board decides disciplinary matters involving allegations of serious misconduct made against members of the Chicago Police Department.
 The Board has the responsibility to:

-Section 2-84-030 of the Municipal Code of Chicago, as amended on 8 September 2011, requires the Police Board to post on this website its Findings and Decisions in disciplinary cases.
+Section 2-84-030 of the Municipal Code of Chicago requires the Police Board to post on this website its Findings and Decisions in disciplinary cases.
 Below are the Findings and Decisions decided in:

 Go to the Archives (see the link above left) for the Findings and Decisions of cases decided in previous months.